databrickslabs/jupyterlab-integration/README_v2.md

 3. **Python**

-    *JupyterLab Integration* only works with Python 3 and supports Python 3.6 and Python 3.7 both on the remote cluster and locally (only for *DBR 5.5 LTS* Python 3.5 should be used locally).
+    *JupyterLab Integration* only works with Python 3 and supports Python 3.6 and Python 3.7 both on the remote cluster and locally.

 4. **Databricks CLI**